Fitness Equipment Reviews

 You can also store your preferences and information, and be rest assured; this model offers the most accurate data about calories and heart rate.

-There are 12 pre-programmed workouts, from gluteal and cross country to hill climb and weight loss.
-And, all come with beginner, intermediate, and advanced options, as well as 16 resistance levels.
+There are 15 pre-programmed workouts, from gluteal and cross country to hill climb and weight loss.
+And all come with beginner, intermediate, and advanced options and 20 resistance levels.

-This machine comes with plenty of guarantees, including a lifetime warranty on the frame, a 5-year warranty on the parts, a 3-year warranty on the console, and a 1-year warranty on labor.
+This machine comes with plenty of guarantees, including a lifetime warranty on the frame, a 10-year warranty on the parts, and a 1-year warranty on labor.

 Conclusion